deipax/Deipax/README.md

 ## Registering a clone delegate factory
 If the customization options available are not enough, the user can register a clone degelate factory.
 The factory is responsible for determining if it supports a type for cloning and if so returning a delegate which will peform the clone.
-That delegate is responsible for the entire cloning procedure of a type including initialization and checking the CopyContext if necessary to prevent cyclical traversal of the object graph.
+That delegate is responsible for the entire cloning procedure of an object including initialization and checking the CopyContext if necessary to prevent cyclical traversal of the object graph.
 Typically the factories are useful for generics.

 Example: